 It boggles my mind how people literally sit there and take 40+ minute showers and think they’re extra clean.
 Half the time they only probably spend 5 of those minutes using soap or washing their hair.
 Bottom line, taking marathon showers doesn’t make you cleaner!!
 Period.

-6. Wrestling isn’t as fake as one may think
+6. Wrestling isn’t as fake as you may think

 Michael “Road Warrior Hawk” Hegstrand dead at age 46.
 He battled alcoholism and drug abuse throughout his career, and went clean but still suffered an untimely demise in 2003.